An (Korean surname): Clan

 In the traditional Korean clan system, which is still the basis of family registry in South Korea, each clan is distinguished by its bongwan, the notional ancestral seat of the clan.
-Typically each clan claims a different person as its founder, although there are exceptions.
+Typically, each clan claims a different person as its founder, although there are exceptions.
 A total of 109 An clans are extant today.
 However, most of these are very small.
-The majority of Ans claim membership in the Sunheung Ahn clan.
-The Kwangju and Juksan clans are also quite large as well; in addition to these, the Tamjin, Gongsan, Chungju, Dongju, Jeuongwon, Ansan, Jecheon, Angang, and Jucheon clans are significant.
+The majority of Ans claim to be members of the Sunheung Ahn clan.
+The Kwangju and Juksan clans are also quite large; in addition to these, the Tamjin, Gongsan, Chungju, Dongju, Jeuongwon, Ansan, Jecheon, Angang, and Jucheon clans are significant as well.

 Sunheung clan

-A total of 73.5% of those with the Korean surname 'Ahn' belongs to the Sunheung clan.
+A total of 73.5% of those with the Korean surname 'Ahn' belong to the Sunheung clan.
 The 2000 South Korean census counted 468,827 members of the "Sunheung" Ahn clan.
 It is a native clan connected with the town of Sunheung, Korea.
-The Sunheung clan was the most noble and powerful clan among clans with surname An, and was one of the Six Greatest Clans of all Korean clans during the Goryeo dynasty and early Joseon dynasty.
+The Sunheung clan was the most noble and powerful clan among clans with the surname An, and was one of the Six Greatest Clans of all Korean clans during the Goryeo dynasty and early Joseon dynasty.